The Mike Cutmore Website!

 I have been a member of two TR Clubs for many years now.
 The TR register and the TR DRIVERS CLUB.
 The TRDC also caters for all the TR range of sports cars, the majority of members being TR7 owners.
 Note well that you DO NOT need to own one of these cars to be a member of a club.
 Club membership is a godsend for information, articles and general details on everything to do with TR's.

-I have owned my TR7 DHC since 7th october 1988, I found her privately in Wood green, London after a long (> six month) search for such a car.
+I found my TR7 privately in Wood green, London after a long (> six month) search for such a car.
+I had owned fixed head TR7's previous, but always wanted a convertible.

 She had 37,000 miles recorded and was in excellent all round condition.
 I remember parting with my three thousand pounds cash at the time almost to see the seller shedding a tear even though he was counting the money.

-Today the car is in much better condition than at that time.
+Today the car is in even better condition than it was at that time.
 Over the years I have tried, rather than just maintain the car, to actually improve it's overall condition by slowly replacing old parts (where necessary or desirable) with brand new original or heritage approved remanufactured parts.

 Having got the car to it's present condition, there is of course little point in taking it out on wet muddy roads, but driving the car is of course what it's all about and it really is a different sort of driving experience than the 'I have to get from A to B stuff'.
 One tends to take it easy, look around, take the countryside routes, hang out the journey and just enjoy the fresh air!